prody/ProDy/doc/examples/dynamics/pca/eda_md.rst

 ===============================================================================

-This example shows how to perform essential dynamics analysis of molecular dynamics trajectories.
+This example shows how to perform essential dynamics analysis of molecular dynamics (MD) trajectories.

 Input
 -------------------------------------------------------------------------------

+User needs to provide coordinate sets from an MD trajectory as a :class:`numpy.ndarray`.

+In this example, we show how to extract coordinate sets from a trajectory in :term:`DCD` file format using MDAnalysis package.
-User needs to provide :term:`PDB`, :term:`PSF`, and :term:`DCD` files from a simulation.
+In this case, user needs to provide  :term:`PDB`, :term:`PSF`, and :term:`DCD` files from a completed simulation, but other formats will also do.

 Output
 -------------------------------------------------------------------------------